Financial Aid Programs

 New England Regional Student Program

-The New England Regional Student Program is an opportunity for qualified legal residents of New England states to enroll at reduced rates for some programs that are not offered by the home state university but are offered in another New England state.
-A list of the available graduate programs is listed on the New England Board of Higher Education (NEBHE) website.
+The New England Regional Student Program is an opportunity for qualified legal residents of New England states to enroll at reduced tuition rates for some programs that are not offered by the home state university but are offered in another New England state.
+You can learn more about the tuition break policy for UVM graduate students through the New England Board of Higher Education (NEBHE).